lumail/lumail/README.md

     apt-get install liblua5.2-dev libgmime-2.6-dev libncursesw5-dev libpcre3-dev libmagic-dev

-With the dependencies installed you should ind the code builds cleanly with:
+With the dependencies installed you should find the code builds cleanly with:

     make